bradietilley/pest-stories/README.md

             ])),
         /**
          * The next story to run is that passing a 'null' for the slug is accepted, and in fact
-         * means the server defaults it to the kebab-case of the provided title, i.e. 'something'
+         * means the server defaults it to the slug-case of the provided title, i.e. 'something'
          *
          * We'll set the payload to be an array with a null slug value.
 The payload variable
          * is now [ 'slug' => null ]